Merpati Nusantara Airlines Flight 836: Accident

 At 11:00 local time (02:00 UTC), Flight 836 overran the runway on landing at Rendani Airport, Manokwari, Indonesia on a scheduled domestic flight from Sorong Airport, Sorong.
 All 110 people on board survived, with 44 of them being injured, including 10 who were seriously injured and 34 who were minorly injured.
 The flight was carrying 103 passengers and 6 crew.
-The weather at the time was raining and misty.
+The weather at the time was rain and mist.
 After departing the end of the runway, the aircraft struck some trees, tearing off the port wing.
 The fuselage ended up some 200 m beyond the end of the 2004 m long runway at Rendani Airport.
 The tail of the aircraft broke off and came to rest in the creek off the Northern end of Runway 35.
-The pilot was reported to have over 16,000 hours total flight time and the co-pilot over 22,000 hours.
+The Captain was reported to have over 16,000 hours total flight time and the co-pilot over 22,000 hours.